twburger/bluesky-personal-data-parser-json/README.md

 ## Usage

-1. Place the CAR file you want to parse in the root directory of the project.
-Rename it to `repo.car` or update the `carFilePath` in the `main.go` file.
+1. Download at https://bsky.app/settings via "Export My Data" and place the CAR file you want to parse in the root directory of the project.
+Make sure it is named`repo.car` or update the `carFilePath` in the `main.go` file.

 2. Run the parser:
    ```bash